cmems-arcticbliss/lu-simulator/README.md

 - augment the size of the ensemble (or of the ML catalogue) with additional possible states of the system.

-As compared to the classic method, which produces Gaussian perturbations in a specific modal subspace (EOFs, singular vectors, bred vectors,...), this method has the originality of producing non-Gaussian perturbations of the geoohysical fields through a Gaussian perturbation of the coordinates.
+As compared to the classic method, which produces Gaussian perturbations of the model variables in a specific modal subspace (EOFs, singular vectors, bred vectors,...), this method has the originality of producing non-Gaussian perturbations of the geoohysical fields through a Gaussian perturbation of the coordinates.